Introduction on final year project

 Other background information of your final year project could consist of the sequence of events leading up to the present situation or the results of earlier investigations.
 You could also discuss such things as any cost or time constraints imposed on the project.

 Your final year project background section should end with a clear statement of the research questions problem your project is trying to answer.
 These will reflect the aim of your project, but will be different in that they explain the problem you are attempting to solve, e.g.,

-The aim of this project is to develop a SEO strategy for Fatherprada that will improve the survivability of Fatherprada in the face of increasing global competition.
+The aim of this project is to develop an SEO strategy for Fatherprada that will improve the survivability of Fatherprada in the face of increasing global competition.

-In order to develop a SEO strategy it will be necessary to identify key stakeholders and determine their vision for the organisation at the end of the strategic planning timeframe, assess the likely outcome, in terms of the organisation’s survivability, of maintaining the current strategy, and develop and assess an alternative set of activities to achieve the stated vision.
+In order to develop an SEO strategy, it will be necessary to identify key stakeholders and determine their vision for the organisation at the end of the strategic planning timeframe, assess the likely outcome, in terms of the organisation’s survivability, of maintaining the current strategy and develop and assess an alternative set of activities to achieve the stated vision.